 It is a free alternative of Dreamweaver to create simple websites and to edit existing pages.
 Although KompoZer does not support anything other than some basic features, we have included this for its simplicity.

-If you have to design the simple website and you don’t know a single thing about web designing or coding, then this is the perfect choice for you.
-It provides code editing and preview facilities and a built-in colour picker.
+If you have to design a simple website and you don’t know a single thing about web designing or coding, then this is the perfect choice for you.
+It provides code editing and preview facilities and a built-in color picker.

 Amaya is an open-source editor, compatible with Windows, Linux, and MAC.
 You will get a WYSIWYG feature, spell checking page preview,

 SVG, and MathML with zero cost.
-But you need a high-resolution monitor to avail its features.
+But you need a high-resolution monitor to avail of its features.